KiandaBPM/docs/content/docs/platform/connectors/active-directory.md

 ## Active Directory functions

-Active Directory functions are **Users** related and to use them you have to use the [Data](/docs/platform/rules/data/) rules that predefined within Kianda.
+Active Directory functions are **Users** related and to use them you have to use the [Data](/docs/platform/rules/data/) rules that are predefined within Kianda.
 The functions that are available are:

 ![Active Directory list of functions](/images/ad-functions.jpg)

 - **FindUsers** - allows you to look for a user within your directory by defining a user attribute as a means of searching for them.
-- **IsMemberOf** - allows you to see if a user is member of a group.
+- **IsMemberOf** - allows you to see if a user is a member of a group.
 You need to specify both a user and a group.
 - **CreateUser** - allows you to create a user within your directory.
 You need to specify a **username**, **first name, last name, email and password** to create a user successfully.
 - **UpdateUser** - allows you to update user attributes.
 You need to specify what user to update by providing their **sAMAccountName** and **distinguishedName** (DN).
 - **AddUserToGroup** - allows you to add a user to a group by providing the group name and both the **distinguishedName** and **sAMAccountName** of the user.